 The theme of this year, ‘Tourism and Jobs: A better future for all’, clearly conveys the key role of tourism for the country and its people.
 Tourism accounts for 28% of Maldives' Gross Domestic Product (GDP) and employs roughly 25,000 local workers.

-A job fair focussed on tourism and targeting young people to take place in Malé on September 27th and 28th, and will offer new job opportunities to those who are interested in this sector, thanks to the increasing number of tourists visiting the Maldives (2018 data reported nearly 1.4 million visitors, and many more are expected in 2019).
+A job fair focussed on tourism and targeting young people to take place in Malé on September 27th and 28th and will offer new job opportunities to those who are interested in this sector, thanks to the increasing number of tourists visiting the Maldives (2018 data reported nearly 1.4 million visitors, and many more are expected in 2019).

-To celebrate the 2019 World Tourism Day, government of Maldives has launched several activities, which will include the participation of tourists and locals, and are sponsored by many resorts islands and top brands.
+To celebrate the 2019 World Tourism Day, the government of Maldives has launched several activities, including the participation of tourists and locals, and are sponsored by many resorts, islands and top brands.

 Bokkura Race is one of these: both men and women will participate in this race using traditional fixed-seat rowing boats.

 Moreover, during an event at Baros Maldives lagoon, 500 free divers will free-dive simultaneously to break the world record for ‘The most people free-diving simultaneously’, set in 2009 by Italy with 280 free divers.
 On the same day, there will also be an attempt to form the ‘biggest human ring’ around Malé.